awslabs/data-solutions-framework-on-aws/framework/API.md

 - *Type:* aws-cdk-lib.RemovalPolicy

-Wether to keep the topic or delete it when removing the resource from the Stack {@default RemovalPolicy.RETAIN}.
+Wether to keep the topic or delete it when removing the resource from the Stack.

 ---